This D: Music video

 On July 16, 2013, Vice premiered the song's music video, also praising TeeFlii as Los Angeles' best R&B singer.
-The video was directed by Topshelf Junior and it highlights the fun, party vibe of the record.
+The video was directed by Topshelf Junior.

 Remix

 On July 16, 2013, The Game released a freestyle to "This D".
 On September 6, 2013, a remix featuring Jadakiss was premiered online.
 The day after the song's retail release, on October 3, 2013, the song's official remix featuring Tyga and Jadakiss was released.
 The remix was then serviced to DJ's as a promotional single.